Glossary of cancer terms

 Axillary: Meaning the armpit area.

-bd (or) bid: Medical notation for twice per day.
+bd (or) bid: Medical notation for twice a day.

 Benign (Bee-nine): A non-cancerous growth.
 A growth of cells that do not spread to other tissues.

-Biological therapies: Biological therapies use substances that occur naturally in the body to destoy cancer cells.
+Biological therapies (targeted therapies): Biological therapies use substances that occur naturally in the body to destroy cancer cells.
 The main types of biological therapies are monoclonal antibodies, cancer growth inhibitors, angiogenesis inhibitors, gene therapy and vaccines.

 Bone marrow: The soft, spongy tissue found in the centre of most large bones that produces white cells, red cells and platelets.